Tom-Cronin/CS3305_GROUP_PROJECT/README.md

 # CS3306_GROUP_PROJECT

+You can run all tests by running the python file:
+    /TestSuite/RunAllTest.py
+    -This will run all tests within the directory 'TestSuite'

 To run all test from the the highest level of the directroy run the comand:
     python -m unittest discover -p 'test_*.py'